-- 1. Go through the pre-start inspection.

-- 2. Open the hand valve, observe that water enters the water reservoir, fills the tube from the reservoir to the evaporator, and then shuts off.
-Check for leaks.

-- 3. Open the King Valve.

-- 4. Turn the master switch on.

-The electrical start up sequence is now on automatic.

-- A. There should be a short (15 second) delay before the gearmotor starts. - B. After the gearmotor starts, the liquid line valve will open, the low pressure control will close and the compressor will start. - 5.
+- 1. Go through the pre-start inspection. - 2.
+Open the hand valve, observe that water enters the water reservoirs, fills the tubes from the reservoirs to the evaporators, and then shuts off.
+Check for leaks. - 3.
+Open each King (receiver service) valve. - 4.
+Switch each master switch on.
+The electrical start up sequence is now on automatic. - A. There should be a short (15 second) delay before the gearmotor starts. - B. After the gearmotor starts, the liquid line valve will open, the low pressure control will close and the compressor will start. - 5.
 The remote condenser fan turns, and the condenser begins to discharge warm air.

-- 6. The unit should soon be making ice, if desired the low side pressure can be checked, it should be 30 psig + or 4 psig.
+- 6. The unit should soon be making ice, if desired the low side pressure of each system can be checked, it should be 30 psig + or 4 psig.
 The discharge pressure will depend upon air and water temperatures, but should be between 200 psig and 280 psig. - 7.
 THERE ARE NO ADJUSTMENTS TO MAKE, so replace the panels. - 8.
 Clean and/or sanitize the storage bin interior, wipe off the exterior with a clean, damp cloth. - 9 Give the owner/user the service manual, instruct him/her in the operation of the unit, and make sure they know who to call for service. - 10.
 Fill out the manufacturers registration card, and mail it to the Scotsman Factory. - 11.
 Fill out the field quality audit form, and mail it to the Scotsman factory.